 Alabama Lien Sales and How They Differ from Land Sales

 With lien sales, which have only been conducted since 2019, the county sells its lien against the property that it acquired because the taxes weren’t paid.
 The bidding at tax lien sales starts at 12% simple interest per annum, and then is bid down.
 Whoever offers the lowest interest rate is issued a tax lien certificate upon payment.
 Oftentimes, the bidding goes all the way to zero.
 As of 2023, slightly less than half of the 67 counties in Alabama use the new lien sale system.

 Alabama’s timeframe for redemption is perhaps the longest of any state, because the right to redeem lasts at least three years.

-- A purchaser can file a lawsuit to remove the right to redeem anytime after three years from the date of the sale and up 10 years post sale.
+Redemptions on the tax certificates can be made up until the point of final judgment.
+A purchaser of a tax sale certificate can file a lawsuit to remove the right to redeem any time after three years from the date of the sale and up 10 years beyond the date of the sale.

 The legal claim for seeking possession is called ejectment, and the certificate holder files the ejectment action or lawsuit in the county where the tax sale was conducted.
 A plaintiff bringing an ejectment action must prove that they had legal title to the land and were entitled to possession at the time of the commencement of the action, and that they continue to hold title until the time of trial.
 Most legal experts, including Hereford, interpret the law to say that if the court grants your ejectment request, then you don’t have to do a separate quiet title action in order to ensure a quiet title.

 Learn More About the Alabama Tax Sale Process